WUDA* WURFBAUM DANTAS ARCHITECTS

 Above: WUDA* Partners, Inês Dantas, Florian Wurfbaum Photograph: Pete Neusser

-Below: WUDA* Team. working process glimpses
+Below: WUDA* Team. working process glimpses, lecturing activities and workshops

 WUDA*'s projects have been published in books, magazines and newspapers and exhibited internationally in galleries, museums and festivals.